Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

    Replace `username_to_invite` with the GitHub username you want to invite.

-3. Once the script executes successfully, a collaborator invitation will be sent to the specified user.
+3. Once the script runs successfully, a collaborator invitation will be sent to the specified user.

-Precautions:
+Cautions:
 - This script requires the GitHub token to have appropriate permissions (the `repo` scope).
-- When using it for an organization's repository, make sure that appropriate permissions are granted in the organization's settings.
+- When using it for an organization's repository, ensure that appropriate permissions are granted in the organization's settings.
-- For security, update the token regularly and grant only the minimum necessary permissions.
+- For security reasons, update tokens regularly and grant only the minimum necessary permissions.
 - Never commit information including the `.env` file or tokens to a public repository.

 This feature simplifies the process of adding new contributors to the project.
 You can efficiently expand your team while maintaining security.